 Here is a third text that has almost escaped scholarly attention.
 On the advice of Professor Paul Fenton of the Université Sorbonne, I found this relevant chapter in a codex from the Bodleian Library collection titled “Hygiene of the Souls” (Tib al-Nufūs).
 The chapter title is inscribed at the top of a leaf from the Geniza (JTS ENA 2715.35r), but the provenance of the chapter was unknown.
 The texts in the codex and the Geniza fragments are identical.

-This treatise, of course, is not Geonic per se, but I include it in my research because it preserves developments in Geonic traditions as well as additional unknown and, therefore, authentic sources.
+This treatise, of course, is not Geonic per se, but I include it in my research because it preserves developments in Geonic traditions as well as additional unknown and possibly authentic sources.
 (It also contains known writings, such as the Halakhot of Isaac al-Fasi.)
 It has survived intact in a Spanish codex preserved by the Bodleian Library in Oxford (Ox.
 Hunt.
 518).

 The chapter in question is not a freely standing work; it is firmly set within the broader framework of Ibn Aknin’s Tib al-Nufūs, a jurisprudential section of The Worldly Soul.
 Ibn Aknin’s methodology for his work on his book remains unknown because various materials within it are edited in different ways.
 Thus, the discussion in this chapter proceeds very differently from that in the didactical and philosophical chapters.
 These circumstances evoke serious questions about the compilation of the work and the editing of such characteristically different materials together.